Gartner Public Web Participation Guidelines

 These Guidelines apply to all Gartner associates, wherever located, including analysts who participate in the Gartner Blogger Network.
 These Guidelines are expected to guide your behavior in all forms of Web Participation, with the exception of official corporate communications, content published through standard research processes for clients, and internal interactions.

-When applying these Guidelines to your Web Participation, you should be conscious of the “persona” in which you are speaking, especially when commenting on topics related to the information technology industry: are you in the “professional persona” of a Gartner associate, or the “personal persona” of any member of the public who uses IT products and services?
+When applying these Guidelines to your Web Participation, you should be conscious of the “persona” in which you are speaking, especially when commenting on topics related to the industries we cover: are you in the “professional persona” of a Gartner associate, or the “personal persona” of any member of the public who uses relevant products and services?

 You are acting in your professional persona as a Gartner associate when:

-- You identify yourself in the social environment as a Gartner associate, regardless of your role at Gartner; or
+- You identify yourself in any social environment as a Gartner associate, regardless of your role at Gartner; or

-- You are an associate participating in any Gartner-sponsored web property, including the Gartner Blogger Network.
+- You are an associate participating in any Gartner-sponsored web property, including our Blog Network.

-These Guidelines apply to you in either “persona;” however, when you adopt your “professional persona” on the web, you have a responsibility to approach subjects related to IT in a thoughtful and professional manner, as a representative of Gartner.
-Associates who create our intellectual capital, including analysts, consultants, executive partners and leadership partners, have a heightened responsibility to represent the Company’s approved research positions on IT subjects.
+These Guidelines apply to you in either “persona;” however, when you adopt your “professional persona” on the web, you have a responsibility to approach subjects in a thoughtful and professional manner, as a representative of Gartner.
+Associates who create our intellectual capital, including analysts, consultants, executive partners and leadership partners, have a heightened responsibility to represent the Company’s approved research positions.

-- You may not initiate or maintain a personal blog, social network discussion group, or other internet site that discusses or relates to Gartner, our business, or to the information technology industry.
+- You may not initiate or maintain a personal blog, social network discussion group, or other internet site that discusses or relates to Gartner, our business, or to the industries we cover.

 - All Gartner policies apply, and should be followed, in your conduct and activities on the Web.